mvrshmvllxw/hyprnez/install_wsl/README.md

 ## If you want your Windows to look like the screenshot

-- insatll custom cursor (is in this repository, Neuro-sama or concept)
+- install custom cursor (is in this repository, Neuro-sama or concept)

 - place wm.exe in shell:startup, then you can manage windows by hotkeys: